 Is Frontier Fiber better than AT&T Fiber?

-Frontier Fiber is generally cheaper at every speed tier and offers higher maximum speeds (7 Gbps vs. AT&T’s 5 Gbps).
-AT&T has better customer satisfaction scores and more bundling options.
-The better choice depends on your priorities.
+Frontier Fiber is generally cheaper at every speed tier and offers higher maximum speeds (7 Gbps vs. AT&T's 5 Gbps).
+AT&T has better customer satisfaction scores (ACSI 73 vs. 63) and more bundling options.
+The better choice depends on whether you prioritize price or service ecosystem.

 Can I switch from AT&T Fiber to Frontier Fiber?

 Yes.
-Since neither provider requires annual contracts, you can switch at any time.
+Since neither provider requires annual contracts, you can switch at any time without paying early termination fees.
 Schedule your Frontier installation before canceling AT&T to avoid a gap in service.
+The switch typically takes 3–7 business days.

 Do both providers offer truly symmetric speeds?

 Yes.
 Both Frontier Fiber and AT&T Fiber deliver symmetric upload and download speeds on all plans.
-This is a fundamental advantage of fiber over cable technology.
+This is a fundamental advantage of fiber over cable technology, where upload speeds are typically 5–10% of download speeds.

 Which provider has better upload speeds?

 Both offer symmetric speeds, so upload equals download.
 If you are choosing between 1 Gbps plans, both give you 1 Gbps upload.
-Frontier’s higher-tier plans (5 Gbps, 7 Gbps) offer faster upload speeds than AT&T’s maximum tier.
+Frontier's higher-tier plans (5 Gbps, 7 Gbps) offer faster upload speeds than AT&T's maximum tier of 5 Gbps.

 Is there any overlap between Frontier and AT&T service areas?